 For all federally funded projects, the Architectural Barriers Act (ABA) Accessibility Standards shall be used.

-As of April 2014, the ABA has been adopted by the General Services Administration (GSA), the Department of Defense (DOD), and the U.S. Postal Service (USPS).
+The ABA has been adopted by the General Services Administration (GSA), the Department of Defense (DOD), and the U.S. Postal Service (USPS).

-Residential facilities under the jurisdiction of Housing and Urban Development (HUD) require the use of the Uniform Federal Accessibility Standards; however, it is expected that HUD will eventually adopt the ABA standards.
+Residential facilities under the jurisdiction of Housing and Urban Development (HUD) require the use of the Uniform Federal Accessibility Standards; however, it is expected that HUD will eventually adopt the current ABA standards.
 Be sure to check access-board.gov for the latest requirements.

 State and Local Accessibility Regulations